Marks & Spencer: Animal welfare

 In July 2022, secret cameras at an intensive dairy farm in North Yorkshire that supplied milk and cheese to M&S, Ocado, Asda and Morrisons captured lame animals "unable to get up to reach water" as some workers killed goats "of no value" at the intensive farm.
 Animals were seen with overgrown hooves and piles of dead goats were observed outside the property.
 A spokesperson for the British Retail Consortium said: "Our members take their responsibilities to animal welfare very seriously and will investigate these claims.
 Swift action will be taken against any breaches to the high animal welfare standards our members uphold."
 Marks & Spencer is a member of the RSPCA Assured food labelling scheme that states "any animals involved in a product's production have been reared to the RSPCA's strict farm animal welfare standards".
 The scheme has been subject to controversy due to animal abuse being captured by hidden cameras at some farms, with the RSPCA president calling it "utterly indefensible".

 In April 2024, The Guardian obtained footage of pigs from RSPCA Assured farms at a slaughterhouse being hit in the face by workers with a paddle before entering a gas chamber to die.
 The RSPCA reviewed the footage and said the hitting of any animals was completely unacceptable and they would launch an immediate investigation.
 In May 2024, animal welfare activists released footage that was filmed at several intensive RSPCA Assured farms that supplied meat to Marks & Spencer, Tesco and Asda.
 The footage showed sick, dying and dead hens alongside living ones.
 M&S suspended one of the farms.
-In September 2024, undercover footage was released from an RSPCA Assured farm which supplied milk to M&S. Workers were observed mistreating cows, striking them with poles and kicking them.
-In one incident, a worker was seen jabbing a cow with a screwdriver.
+In September 2024, undercover footage was released from an RSPCA Assured farm which supplied milk to M&S. Workers were observed severely mistreating cows.
 M&S immediately suspended the farm from their supply chain when the footage was released.
 The RSPCA also suspended the farm.
 An M&S spokesperson said: "We take animal welfare extremely seriously and set rigorous standards for our suppliers."

 Marks & Spencer, along with Waitrose and other supermarkets, has phased out the practice of eyestalk ablation in its shrimp supply chain.
 It has also committed to source only free-range eggs by the end of 2025.
 In 2024, it joined a letter by Compassion in World Farming and other major UK food companies calling on the government to ban the use of battery cages and colony cages for egg-laying hens.

-Acquisitions
+Acquisitions and partnerships

 In July 2022, the company agreed to buy the logistics firm Gist Limited for £145 million.
 In November 2022, it was reported that the company had acquired the intellectual property developed by collapsed fashion marketplace Thread, and hired some former Thread staff including co-founder Kieran O'Neill, with the aim of adding personalised recommendations to the M&S website.